saisushantht/Cryptanalysis/Caesar cipher/README.md

 And if there is match in the words the sentence is printed and the user is given the option whether to continue or to stop the brute force .

-And finally the as output the key is printed.
+And finally as output the key is printed.